cdhunt/newrelic_perfmon_plugin/README.md

 `newrelic_perfmon_plugin.exe install`

-This executible is build using the [Topshelf](http://topshelf-project.com/ "Topshelf") library.
+This executible is built using the [Topshelf](http://topshelf-project.com/ "Topshelf") library.
 Here is the full command-line reference for installing/uninstalling and running the service.

 http://docs.topshelf-project.com/en/latest/overview/commandline.html